project-ai101/llm-cluster-perf/README.md

 For tutorial on LLM training and inference infrastructure, one may refere to [my LLM Infrastructure](https://github.com/project-ai101/llm-infra/tree/main) reposity.

-For tutorial on low level AI HPC computation with CUDA, one my refere to [my AI HPC with CUDA](https://github.com/project-ai101/ai-hpc-with-cuda) repository.
+For tutorial on low level AI HPC computation with CUDA, one may refere to [my AI HPC with CUDA](https://github.com/project-ai101/ai-hpc-with-cuda) repository.